marmelab/react-admin/docs/DataProviders.md

 // will return immediately with the author data, without making a network request
 ```

-The way to *ask* for embedded resources isn't normalized and depends on the API.
-For example, `ra-data-fakerest` uses a `meta: { embed }` key in the query to indicate that the author must be embedded.

 This feature allow you to prefetch related records by passing a custom query parameter:

 ```jsx